Budaiev/DntlBoldify/README.md

 ## Created

-DntlBoldify helper is created at Design and Test lab company [DNTL](https://www.dnt-lab.com).
+DntlBoldify helper is created with love at the [Design and Test Lab](https://www.dnt-lab.com) company.

 Idea, mentor: Krasylnikov, krasylnikov@dnt-lab.com